AuroraDAO/idex-api-docs/README.md

 * tokenSell (address string) - The address of the token you will lose as a result of the trade
 * amountSell (uint256) - The amount of the token you will give up when the order is fully filled
 * address (address string) - The address you are posting the order from
-* nonce (number) - One time number associated with the limit order
+* nonce (uint256) - One time number associated with the limit order
 * expires (uint256) - *DEPRECATED* this property has no effect on your limit order but is still REQUIRED to submit a limit order as it is one of the parameters that is hashed.
 It must be a numeric type
 * v - ...
 * r - ...